kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/Current Operational Status.md

-**Current Operational Status:** As of 24 Aug 2019, I have the newest circuitry working at 5VDC only.
-I'm investigating into 3.3VDC operation.
+**Current Operational Status:** As of 25 Aug 2019, I have the newest circuitry working at both 3.3VDC and 5VDC.
 Now the sketch needs to catch up with this new circuit, so I still have development to do.